 - Phillis, about whom he wrote to his son in 1799 suggesting she be rented out because of misconduct (Stahr, 347)

 - Zilpah was rented out in 1809 and immediately bought back, and then manumitted in 1817.

 NYSRI Records of Jay Family Slavery

 The following table is automatically updated as records are added to the NYSRI database.
 It lists records that include the “JAY” tag identifying records relating to the extended Jay family.
-The table presents combinations of the JAY tag with other tags such as SHIP for shipping records, or CEM for cemetery records.
-To see a table of all records for a tag combination, click on the count of records in the table.
-Then, to see a specific record, click on the entry in the “Type” field of the table – the first column.
+To see a specific record in detail, click on the entry in the “Type” field of the table – the first column.